lydell/eslint-plugin-simple-import-sort/README.md

 Perhaps surprisingly though, `".."` would come before `"../../utils"` (since shorter substrings sort before longer strings).
 For that reason there’s one addition to the alphabetical rule: sources ending with `.` or `./` are sorted _after_ other sources with the same prefix.

-Within [Flow type imports], the imports are also sub-grouped with packages first, followed by absolute imports, followed by relative imports.
+Also, within the absolute imports group, imports starting with an ASCII letter or digit come first, separating them from those starting with symbols.

 [webpack loader syntax] is stripped before sorting, so `"loader!a"` sorts before `"b"`.
-If two source are equal after stripping the loader syntax, the one with loader syntax comes last.
+If two sources are equal after stripping the loader syntax, the one with loader syntax comes last.
 Similarly, if both `import type` _and_ regular imports are used for the same source, the [Flow type imports] come first.